Freeze-fracture: Composite material substructure

 Materials and colloid sciences use freeze-fracture techniques to investigate the nature of more complex substances.
-Even without the visualizing the atoms and molecules the shapes and textures of the interface between reacting substances will have an impact on how they behave and react with each other.
+Even without visualizing the atoms and molecules, the shapes and textures of the interface between reacting substances will impact how they behave and interact.

 Solder

 Eutectic solders rely on the re-distribution of chemistry within the solder as they cool from liquid to solid.
-This can be taken advantage of to allow less toxic solders lower temperature solders that still bind well enough to prevent fracturing under operating conditions.
+This can be used to create less toxic, lower-temperature solders that still bind well enough to prevent fracturing under operating conditions.

 Biology

-The idea of looking at the detail of biological cells and proteins in detail, without chemical fixation, plastic or wax embedding and chemical staining prior to sectioning resulted in extensive use of freeze-fracture microscopy in biology.
+Freeze-fracture microscopy is extensively used in biology to study biological cells and proteins in detail, without chemical fixation, plastic or wax embedding, or chemical staining prior to sectioning.